Government or Faculty Sponsored Students

 Visiting students who wish to enroll in credit-bearing courses leading to the issuance of a U.S. transcript must apply as a non-degree student through the Office of Undergraduate Admissions or the Graduate School.
 The Office International Student and Scholar Services office does not handle admissions matters.

 Step 2: Obtain a DS-2019 from the University of Kentucky

 To come to the University of Kentucky as a J-1 visiting student you will need to obtain a Form DS-2019 and apply for a J-1 visa at a U.S. Embassy.

-You will obtain the DS-2019 Form (Certificate of Eligibility for Exchange Visitor (J-1) Status) from your University of Kentucky faculty sponsor and/ or your government sponsor.
-The DS-2019 and other information will come directly to you from your government and/or University of Kentucky faculty sponsor once they make a formal Request to host a J-1 non-degree student.
+The DS-2019 Form (Certificate of Eligibility for Exchange Visitor (J-1) Status) will be issued by the ISSS office and delived to the faculty sponsor and/ or your government sponsor.
+The DS-2019 and other information will come directly to you from your government sponsor and/or University of Kentucky faculty member.

-Visiting Students may need to provide proof of funding.
+Visiting Students may need to provide proof of self or family funding.
 Visiting students are not eligible to receive a DS-2109 if they intend to use personal funding unless there is a written agreement between the University of Kentucky and your institution, organization or university.

 Step 3: Pay the SEVIS Fee

 Pay your mandatory, one-time SEVIS fee online.
 Please print out and retain a copy of your SEVIS fee payment receipt.
 You must present proof of payment of your SEVIS Fee at your J-1 Visa interview.
 Go to www.fmjfee.com for instructions about paying the SEVIS fee.

 Step 4: Apply for a J-1 Visa from a U.S. Embassy/Consulate